Brett-Tanner/Journal/2023/Dec_23.md

 #### Future Plans

+- [] Investigate what happens if you upload a new asset with the same key as an existing one
 - [] When importing the historical setsu/inquiries, try insert/upsert_all with record_timestamps: false to set our own created at
 - [] In August 2022, RDS certificate [expires](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL-certificate-rotation.html#UsingWithRDS.SSL-certificate-rotation-updating).
 Will need to rotate to avoid connectivity issues.
 - [] Move control of the domain from that Japanese site to Cloudflare